The fascination of everyday motion – with almost no mathematics.

 How high can animals jump?
 What are the fastest thrown balls?
 How fast can aeroplanes and butterflies fly?
 What does the sea level tell about the sun?
 What are temperature and heat?
 What is self-organization?

-Mechanics, dynamics, fluids, gravitation and motion - with few formulae
+Mechanics, dynamics, fluids, gravitation and motion - an introduction course with almost no formulae.

 This free colour pdf on introductory physics guarantees to be entertaining, surprising and challenging on every page.
 The text presents the best stories, images, movies and puzzles in mechanics, gravity and thermodynamics - with extremely little mathematics - always starting from observations of everyday life.
 The text also explains conservation laws and the reversibility of motion, explores mirror symmetry, and presents the principle of cosmic laziness: the principle of least action.